The 5 best new movies to watch this February

 Throughout the year, there is a near-constant deluge of new releases arriving – on the big screen and small – and it’s hard to know which to prioritise.
 This new column will pick out the five best films for you to move to the top of your watch list each month.

-In February, there are plenty of surefire blockbusters on the way – from acclaimed Puss in Boots sequel The Last Wish and new M Night Shyamalan thriller Knock at the Cabin, to Marvel’s wordily titled Ant-Man and the Wasp: Quantumania.
-Smaller indies, like Blue Jean and Joyland, will also be arriving.
+In February, there are plenty of surefire blockbusters on the way – from acclaimed Puss in Boots sequel The Last Wish and new M Night Shyamalan thriller Knock at the Cabin (both 3 February), to Marvel’s wordily titled Ant-Man and the Wasp: Quantumania (17 February).
+Smaller indies, like Saint Omer, Blue Jean and Joyland, will also be arriving on the 3, 10 and 24 February, respectively.

 Meanwhile, James Cameron will engage in a box office battle with himself after Avatar: The Way of Water became the fourth highest-grossing film of all time.
 In a bizarre twist, the sequel will duke it out with the director’s very own third-placed Titanic, which is getting a 25th anniversary re-release on 10 February.